probml/pyprobml/notebooks/README.md

 1. Choose a figure from [book1](https://probml.github.io/pml-book/book1.html) ([pdf](https://github.com/probml/pml-book/releases/latest/download/book1.pdf)) or [book2](https://probml.github.io/pml-book/book2.html) ([pdf](https://github.com/probml/pml2-book/releases/latest/download/pml2.pdf)) and find out its source code notebook in this repo (mostly in the `notebooks` folder).
 2. Fork the main repo and create a new branch with a meaningful name.
 3. Take [this notebook](https://github.com/probml/pyprobml/blob/master/notebooks/book1/02/discrete_prob_dist_plot.ipynb) as a reference while converting the source code to a notebook.
-In perticular, follow these steps:
+In particular, follow these steps:
     * Wrap imports in `try: except:` blocks. for example:
     ```python
     try: